gauravkapoor27/Handwritten-Digits-Prediction/README.md

 ![problem6](https://user-images.githubusercontent.com/96806035/211514309-6ca6172a-92f5-45d0-8945-690100c9c476.gif)

 Another common misclassification occurs with the digit '7'.
 When written normally (with an inner acute angle), both models correctly classify it as '7'.
-Howver, when it is written as more of a right-angle, the simple CNN model is highly likely to classify it as a '2' instead.
+However, when it is written as more of a right-angle, the simple CNN model is highly likely to classify it as a '2' instead.
 The ensemble model also sometimes misclassifies this, but to a much lesser extent.
 See the GIF below.

 ![problem7](https://user-images.githubusercontent.com/96806035/211517485-31654adc-b4e8-4b92-b608-ad7dfb648189.gif)